input-output-hk/essential-cardano-content/content/article/the-best-of-cardano-summit.md

 ---
-title: " The Best of Cardano Summit "
+title: "The Best of Cardano Summit"
 tags:
   - summit
   - Community
-  - dubai
+  - Dubai
 url: ""
 image: https://ucarecdn.com/5faf7813-3a0d-4d80-a8c6-52ee4b63b1bc/
 image_text: ""
 ---

-he Cardano Summit took place in Dubai at the weekend.
+The Cardano Summit took place in Dubai at the weekend.
 Let's take a look at some news and interesting things that caught our attention.

 ## New Modular Framework and Midnight